Axeiru/DNNFacialLandmarkThermometer/README.md

 - Future offloading of processing to the GPU should generally improve performance, however, Jetson Xavier NX may be a better choice for future revisions as the Nano's CPU is used heavily and showing its limits.

 - A Jetson Nano 4GB is highly recommended as the facial detection model and matrix operations consume ~1GB of RAM.
-This project may run on the Jetson Nano 2GB, but this hasn't been tested yet.
+This project may run on the Jetson Nano 2GB, but this hasn't been tested yet and will likely result in severe memory thrashing.

 <br/>